Fenoemos/data-science-bootcamp-8/README.md

               Data Visualization, Statistics, Essential Machine Learning,
               Python, Looker Studio, Tableau Public)
 ```

-Let enjoy my data portfolio for a relative data role.
+My digital portfolio for a relative data role is on this site or with [Gdrive digital portfolio](https://drive.google.com/drive/folders/1h4PcZ_iJYxbDntkx9MJ_SPweMVr0buFi?usp=sharing)

+Hope you enjoy
 **You can also find me on** https://www.linkedin.com/in/phattharachai-m/